okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiLifecycle access="ea" />

 > **Note:** This document provides reference material for an enhanced MyAccount API, accessible at `/idp/myaccount`.
 The `/api/v1/myaccount` endpoint is deprecated.
+See [MyAccount API (deprecated)](/docs/reference/api/archive-myaccount/) for the docs for the older version of the API.
 >
->Also, to use the new endpoint, move the `version` from the path to the `Accept` header.
+>To use the new endpoint, move the `version` from the path to the `Accept` header.
 Use a value of `application/json; okta-version=1.0.0`.

 The Okta MyAccount API allows end users to fetch and update their own Okta user profiles.
 It implements a subset of the existing [Users API](/docs/reference/api/users/) but with significant differences.
 This API does not expose information an end user should not have access to, and it does not support lifecycle operations.